 The ice water reads 32.5 deg F. That’s within .5 deg F and relatively impressive.
 For a point of reference, that beats the stated accuracy tolerance for both the CDN-DTQ450X (+ or – 2 deg F) and the Thermapen Mk4 (+ or – .7 deg F).
 The ITC-308 can also be calibrated if necessary.

 One of the first things I used this for was maintaining temperature while carbonating with my Spunding Valve.
 See: Build a Spunding ValveFermenting Great Fermentations’ “Piney the Welder“Fermenting Great Fermentations’ Dark Side Robust Porter

 The Itc-308 by Inkbird is a great temperature controller.
-It is accurate, easy to use, feature and reliable.
+It is accurate, easy to use, has great features and is reliable.
 Because of it’s features and general price, I called this a game changer when it first came out.
 After using it for a good bit, I will stand by that.
 As far as comparing general price and features to other controllers, as of this writing, I don’t know of anything that’s close to the Inkbird Itc-308.
 See: Ranco Two Stage Wired Controller

-If you’re looking for a fermentation or or kegerator temperature controller, the Itc-308 is a great choice.
+If you’re looking for a fermentation or or kegerator temperature controller, I think the Itc-308 is a great choice.